rgowni1/rgowni1/README.md

 - 👋 Hi, I’m @rgowni1
-- 👀 I’m interested in machine learning,
+- 👀 I’m interested in machine learning, quantitative finance, AI
-- 🌱 I’m currently learning about quantitative finance, AI, entrepreneurship & innovation at the Wharton school.
 - 💞️ I’m looking to collaborate on anything in data science, FinTech, VC
 - 📫 How to reach me - rgowni18@gmail.com